sidnkim1/Azure-Hybrid-Network/docs/architecture.md

 This project simulates a hybrid enterprise environment consisting of two on-premises sites connected to Microsoft Azure.

-The environment is designed to provide hands-on experience with enterprise networking, cloud networking, VPN connectivity, routing, DNS, and troubleshooting.
+The environment is designed to provide hands-on experience with enterprise networking, cloud networking, VPN connectivity, routing, DNS, high availability, and troubleshooting.

 ---